 A crossroads of cultures, a vibrant dining and nightlife scene, high-rises and attractions aplenty, Honolulu is a big city with a distinctly laid-back island vibe.
-The greatest concentration of hotels and resorts are located in the Waikiki neighborhood, home of world-famous Waikiki Beach.
-With so many options to choose from, focus on hotels that have tried and true reputations, such as the Moana Surfrider or the Royal Hawaiian Resort, two historic Waikiki properties that have earned their iconic status, or the five-star, five-diamond Halekulani — a honeymoon-worthy splurge.
+The greatest concentration of hotels and resorts (perfect for beach honeymooners) is located in the Waikiki neighborhood, home of world-famous Waikiki Beach.
+With so many options to choose from, focus on hotels that have tried and true reputations, such as the Moana Surfrider or the Royal Hawaiian Resort, two historic Waikiki properties that have earned their iconic status, or the five-star, five-diamond Halekulani—a honeymoon-worthy splurge.

-A true slice of Hawaiian paradise, the sheer size of this master-planned resort community is impressive: Ko Olina is located on 642 acres and features four oceanfront lagoons with wide sandy beaches, 1.5 miles of shoreline pathways, a Ted Robinson-designed golf course and a private marina that hosts every kind of ocean activity imaginable — from snorkeling and dolphin tours to sunset cruises and sport fishing day trips.
-This spring, the Four Seasons joins the resort lineup at Ko Olina with the debut of the Four Seasons Resort Oahu at Ko Olina.
+A true slice of Hawaiian paradise, the sheer size of this master-planned resort community is impressive: Ko Olina is located on 642 acres and features four oceanfront lagoons with wide sandy beaches, 1.5 miles of shoreline pathways, a Ted Robinson-designed golf course, and a private marina that hosts every kind of ocean activity imaginable—from snorkeling and dolphin tours to sunset cruises and sportfishing day trips.
+Four Seasons Resort Oahu at Ko Olina has some incredible amenities, including a dedicated luxury fleet that includes a 75-foot private yacht, a helicopter, and numerous vehicles.

 Oahu's North Shore